WHERE TO BUY FABRIC

 But if you just want to buy a new piece of fabric that is designed for sewing clothes, there’s plenty of places you can buy online.
 To get you started, here’s a small list of shops, most of which have some kind of sustainability angle.

 Four Pairs of the Miller Trouser.
 Details of fabric sourced from L-R: Oat coloured Irish Linen from the Cloth House, Black Linen from Woolcrest Textiles, White denim from The Organic Textiles company, Cream cotton canvas from Woolcrest Textiles.

-Selvedge and Bolts - bold and colourful prints and a very fancy selection of European ex designer fabrics from the likes of Gucci, D&G, Maxmara etc
+Selvedge and Bolts - bold and colourful prints and a very fancy selection of European ex designer fabrics from the likes of Gucci, D&G, Maxmara etc. Online only.

-Like Sew Amazing - based in Bristol with a large selection, great jersey especially and even some deadstock.
+Like Sew Amazing - The store is based in Bristol with a large selection, great jersey especially and even some deadstock.